sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     operational management and system administrators
     safety engineers

-##### 3.1.5.1.2 Notes Type - Note - Title

-Title of note provides a concise description of what is contained in the text of the note.
-Value type is string with 1 or more characters.
+Title of note (`title`) of value type `string` with 1 or more characters provides a concise description of what is contained in the text of the note.

 Examples: